AnuragAmbekar741/epl-arsenal-2025-prediction/rules.md

 - [ ] **Evaluate on test set**
   - [ ] Use the reserved 2024–25 test set (when outcomes are available) OR use the latest available full season as test.
-  - [ ] Generate:
+  - [ ] Generate for all models:
-    - Confusion matrix
+    - [ ] Confusion matrix
-    - Classification report
+    - [ ] Classification report
-    - Calibration of predicted probabilities (optional).
+    - [ ] Calibration of predicted probabilities (optional).
 - [ ] **Feature importance / interpretability**
   - [ ] For tree-based models:
     - [ ] Compute and plot feature importances.
   - [ ] For logistic regression:
     - [ ] Inspect coefficients and their signs.
+  - [ ] For deep learning models:
+    - [ ] Use techniques like SHAP values or permutation importance (if applicable).
+    - [ ] Analyze which features the neural network focuses on.
+    - [ ] Visualize learned patterns (e.g., attention weights for LSTM if using attention).
-  - [ ] Interpret what features typically increase the chance of Win vs Loss.
+  - [ ] Interpret what features typically increase the chance of Win vs Loss across all model types.
+- [ ] **Deep Learning Specific Analysis**
+  - [ ] Plot training/validation loss and accuracy curves for neural networks.
+  - [ ] Analyze overfitting/underfitting (compare training vs validation performance).
+  - [ ] For LSTM: Analyze what sequence patterns it learned (e.g., does it capture momentum?).
+  - [ ] Compare model complexity vs performance trade-offs.

 ---